209 Harrow Road, London, W2 5EH

 Patients tell us that they sometimes find it difficult to see a Doctor or Practice Nurse within 1 to 3 days for a routine appointment.
 One reason this can be difficult is due to patients who fail to show up for a scheduled appointment, or who cancel late so that we cannot re-use the appointment.
 This problem wastes a large number of appointments.

 Frequent non-attendees will be asked to leave the practice list of registered patients.
-This happens if, on three separate occasions within a 12-month period, a patient fails to attend or to give adequate notice of cancellation.
+This may happen if, on three separate occasions within a 12-month period, a patient fails to attend or to give adequate notice of cancellation.

 We hope that this policy will reduce the number of people not turning up for appointments which will in turn improve patient access to appointments.